lukemalcolm/streamdeck-notch/README.md

 * Play*
 * Pause*

-*Standalone Only
+** *IMPORTANT: Transport commands (Play, Pause, Switch Layer, Go To Time, Reset Timeline) only work in Standalone not Builder.**

-Settable target IP and Port
+The plugin allows has global settings for target IP and Port.

 # Configuring your Notch project